mmakipaa/dp/README.md

 ## HTML versions

 In addition to Jupyter notebooks in _.ipynb_ format, HTML versions of the notebooks generated using [nbconvert](https://github.com/jupyter/nbconvert) can be found in [html](html) folder.
-These pre-rendered versions use a slightly larger font and fix an issue when using styling \<span\> elements within markdown cells.
+These pre-rendered versions use a slightly larger font and fix an issue when using styling \<span\> -elements within markdown cells.
 Also deep linking between notebooks works.

 GitHub does not currently support rendering of HTML files.
 So, to view the pre-rendered notebooks, navigate to [Github pages](https://mmakipaa.github.io/dp/) side of this project and follow the links there.

-Alternatively, the notebooks can be viewed in <notebooks> folder using the renderer provided by GitHub, with above limitations by using the links above.
+Alternatively, the notebooks can be viewed in [notebooks](notebooks) folder using the renderer provided by GitHub, with discussed limitations, by using the links above.